pytorch/pytorch/docs/source/logging.rst

 will decrease the log level of the component, displaying more log messages while the ``-`` prefix will increase the log level of the component and display fewer log messages.
 The default setting is the behavior when a component is not specified in ``TORCH_LOGS``.
 In addition to components, there are also artifacts.
-Artifacts are specific pieces of debug information that are either displayed or not displayed, so prefixing an artifact with ``+`` or ``-`` will be a no-op.
-The following options are configurable through the ``TORCH_LOGS`` environment variable (see torch._logging.set_logs for the python API):
+Artifacts are specific pieces of debug information associated with a component that are either displayed or not displayed, so prefixing an artifact with ``+`` or ``-`` will be a no-op.
+Since they are associated with a component, enabling that component will typically also enable that artifact, unless that artifact was specified to be `off_by_default`.
+This option is specified in _registrations.py for artifacts that are so spammy they should only be displayed when explicitly enabled.
+The following components and artifacts are configurable through the ``TORCH_LOGS`` environment variable (see torch._logging.set_logs for the python API):

 Components: